JeffreyAbbinante/astatbar/README.md

 Note: Passing -O3, -march=native, and -flto are optional but could slightly improve the speed of the program.

-3. Add the following to your .xinitrc:
+3. Add the following to your .xinitrc (Linux) or .xsession (OpenBSD):
 ```
 while true; do
   xsetroot -name "$(./.astatbar)"